For further articles on these topics:

 There are two logical options in trying to sell items that belonged to your loved one: do it yourself or pay someone to do it for you.
 Though there will be an expense with the latter, the ease of it may be worthwhile.
 As discussed in our last post, this can be an emotional and overwhelming process, so hiring a company may relieve some stress.
 There are several options if you chose to hire someone.

 Estate Sale Companies

-With the wonders of the internet there are now many companies out there that will sell your belonging on eBay for you, for a fee of course.
-Many of these companies require you to drop of items, but some will come and pick items up.
-Like an estates sale, these companies can take a lot of stress off you by taking care of the sale.
+With the wonders of the internet, there are now many companies out there that will sell your belonging on eBay for you, for a fee of course.
+Many of these companies require you to drop off items, but some will come and pick items up.
+Like an estate sale, these companies can take a lot of stress off you by taking care of the sale.
 You will want to make sure you are using a reputable company.
-Ebay helps with this by keeping a locator of companies that are experienced.
-You can also search for online reviews of companies.
-Check out ebay’s “trading assistant” locator here:

 Once you have determined which items you will keep and sell there may be a number of items that will be appropriate to donate.
 If you are looking for places to donate specific items consider some of the following organizations:

 There are so many places that accept clothing donations, and in times of grief, convenience is a big factor.
 Goodwill, Salvation Army, Purple Heart, and AmVets all will schedule a home pick-up.
 One factor to consider with all these charities is that the clothing goes to fund the good work they do by selling the clothing in either their own stores or to other thrift stores.
 The clothing is not given directly to those in need.
 They still do wonderful work with the funds raised, but it is a consideration.